alexgarzao/sales-data-analyzer/README.md

 * Functional tests with huges files
 * A way to escape de field delimiter (is it necessary?)
 * A better organization on the data sample tests
+* A way to specify the log level
+* FileWatcher could use an interface to notify a resource when exist a new file
 * ...